 Despite expectations for moderate revenue growth during the biennium, General Fund expenditures are projected to continue to increase at a rate that outpaces revenue growth.
 As a result, the 2021-2022 budget assumes the City will implement two notable tax changes in this biennium.
-First, the City will increase the tax rate charged for City utilities from 7.0% to 10.0% beginning in 2021; this is expected to generate approximately \$2.2 million in additional General Fund revenue in 2021 and \$2.3 million in 2022.
-Second, the City will implement a business and occupancy tax program, which would become effective in 2022.
+First, the City will increase the tax rate charged for City utilities from 7.0% to 10.0% beginning in 2021; this change was adopted in Ordinance No. 6801 in November 2020 and is expected to generate approximately \$2.2 million in additional General Fund revenue in 2021 and \$2.3 million in 2022.
+Second, it is assumed that the City will implement a business and occupancy tax program in 2021, which would become effective in 2022.
 While the specifics of the program have not been solidified at this time, it is anticipated that the program will generate approximately \$4.8 million in new General Fund revenue in 2022.